polimartlabs/csw-locker/README.md

 ## Contracts

-### Complicated Smart Wallet
+### Complicated Bitcoin Locker

-- smart-wallet-with-rules.clar: most experimental wallet that uses rules with limits and inactivity tracker
+- bitcoin-locker-with-rules.clar: most experimental locker that uses rules with limits and inactivity tracker
-- smart-wallet-with-rules-endpoint.clar: user facing functions
+- bitcoin-locker-with-rules-endpoint.clar: user facing functions

-### Basic Smart Wallet
+### Basic Bitcoin Locker

-- smart-wallet-standard.clar: just a simple wallet
+- bitcoin-locker-standard.clar: just a simple locker

 ## Extensions

 Extensions are smart contracts that can be execute anything in the name of the smart contract.
 The expect a buffer as payload containing a serialized Clarity Value of a certain type.
-The tx-sender and contract-caller of the extension is the smart wallet.
+The tx-sender and contract-caller of the extension is the bitcoin locker.

 There is a stateless contract that provides convenient functions to popular call extensions

-- smart-wallet-endpoint.clar: user facing functions
+- bitcoin-locker-endpoint.clar: user facing functions

 ### Sponsored STX transfer